yazz/VisualJS/README.md

 - Dommy
 - Domina
 - JayQ for JQuery integration
-- Google Closure UI Library - the same library used to build Google.com, Gmail, and Google+
+- Google Closure UI Library
-- Google Maps integration for AJAX-based maps.
-(Can be swapped on/off)

 :and the following things stayed or were added: